Surface Effects Commonly Used in Packaging Printing

 🗂️ Classification of Films by Base Material

-Most common and cost-effective option; offers adjustable gloss or matte finishes, good moisture resistance, and lightweight properties.
+BOPP (Biaxially Oriented Polypropylene): Most common and cost-effective option; offers adjustable gloss or matte finishes, good moisture resistance, and lightweight properties.
+Lower heat resistance compared to PET; may deform under high temperatures.

-Excellent strength, heat resistance, dimensional stability, and rigidity — ideal for packaging requiring high precision.
+PET (Polyethylene Terephthalate): Excellent strength, heat resistance, dimensional stability, and rigidity — ideal for packaging requiring high precision.
+Higher cost; more difficult to process, especially with thicker films.

-Superior abrasion resistance, flexibility, and tensile strength; suitable for packaging that demands impact resistance.
+Nylon (PA / Polyamide): Superior abrasion resistance, flexibility, and tensile strength; suitable for packaging that demands impact resistance.
+Higher production cost and more complex processing compared to BOPP and PET.

-Multi-layer constructions designed to improve barrier properties, scratch resistance, or provide decorative effects.
+Specialty Films: Multi-layer constructions designed to improve barrier properties, scratch resistance, or provide decorative effects.
+Complex structure; requires precise control of lamination temperature and pressure.

 🗂️ Classification of Films by Surface Effect